 - Scoop cheesecake fruit salad into a serving bowl of your choice.
 Smooth out the top of the salad, then decorate the top with the remaining 1/4 of fruit.

-- Cover bowl and let refrigerate at least 1 hour.
+- Cover bowl and refrigerate for at least 1 hour.

 - Serve immediately.